lurume84/bling-viewer/README.md

 Using CORS plugin will not solve the problem as some Immedia endpoints do not implement OPTIONS method for some calls.
 Chrome's preflight request will fail for this reason.

-To avoid this problem you can:
+To avoid this problem you can do one of these things:

 * Close all instances of Chrome browser (open taskmanager and kill any resilient Chrome process).
 Execute
 ```